Jahia/npm-modules-engine/src/main/java/org/jahia/modules/npmplugins/jsengine/README.md

 We then execute a list of initialization scripts.
 The main script is coming from [`src/javascript/index.js`](../../../../../../../javascript/README.md), its goal is to initialize the available frameworks and provide some polyfills.
 Every NPM plugin will also provide its own initialization script, which will be executed on every context creation.
-Whenever a new script is added or removed, we increment a local version number that will tell us older contexts are outdated and and should be removed from the pool.
+Whenever a new script is added or removed, we increment a local version number that will tell us older contexts are outdated and should be removed from the pool.
 New contexts will be created with the new scripts list.

 ### Configuration